Optimizing Regular Expressions via Rewrite-Guided Synthesis: Conclusion

-In this paper, we present rewrite-guided synthesis (ReGiS), a new approach for expression simplification that interfaces syntax-guided synthesis (SyGuS) with equality saturation-based rewriting.
-We leverage ReGiS to tackle the problem of regular expression denial of service (ReDoS) attacks, demonstrating the power and flexibility of our framework.
+We present rewrite-guided synthesis (ReGiS), a new approach for expression optimization that interfaces syntax-guided synthesis (SyGuS) with equality saturation-based rewriting.
+We leverage ReGiS to address the problem of optimizing superlinear regular expressions, demonstrating the power and flexibility of our framework.